hero banner image

 BSc (Hons) Nursing (Mental Health)

-A mental health nursing degree focuses on emotional, psychological, and social well-being across all life stages.
-With 1 in 4 affected by mental health issues, our programme offers you the chance to make a difference in a rewarding career.
+A mental health nursing degree focuses on emotional, psychological, and social wellbeing across all life stages.
+With one in four affected by mental health issues, our programme offers you the chance to make a difference in a rewarding career.

 To ensure this course continues to be cutting-edge and enables you to be ready for the modern workplace, it is due to be reviewed by December 2024.